GiDeBus/CSC-120/finalProject/README.md

 [x] - If it does, read the data from that file into the answer key array and

 ### Write Student File
-[] - Finally, your program will use each of the student's full name to create a corresponding file (make sure you append “.txt” after the name of the student before you create the output file)
+[x] - Finally, your program will use each of the student's full name to create a corresponding file (make sure you append “.txt” after the name of the student before you create the output file)
-[] - And output in that file the information in a similar way as my sample program does (nice table) [] - The name of the student
+[x] - And output in that file the information in a similar way as my sample program does (nice table) [x] - The name of the student
-  [] - The list of items in the course, the item's weight, the grade the student got for that item, and the points the student earned as a result.
+  [x] - The list of items in the course, the item's weight, the grade the student got for that item, and the points the student earned as a result.
-  [] - The course grade for that student
+  [x] - The course grade for that student
-  [] - And whether or not the student has passed or not the exam (the passing grade is 70%)
+  [x] - And whether or not the student has passed or not the exam (the passing grade is 70%)

 ### Structure
 [] - A function that loads the answer key – this function should take the file name that contains the point allocation as an argument as well as any other arguments you find necessary.
-[] - You can use any function or member function with the condition that you explain how it works and why you used it.
+[] - A function that “grades” the student – that function will also output the information described above to the file with the student’s name as filename (can do the open as well).
-[] - A function that “grades” the student – that function will also output the information described above to the file with the student’s name as filename (can do the open as well)
+[x] - You can use any function or member function with the condition that you explain how it works and why you used it.
-[] - Any other function(s) that you find useful
+[x] - Any other function(s) that you find useful
-[] - Your program should compile with NO errors and NO warnings.
+[x] - Your program should compile with NO errors and NO warnings.